How to choose a SAFe training provider

 While this might seem like a win, it is not.
 All certified Scaled Agile training classes included numerous group exercises, so the quality of the learning experience in a very small class is likely to be suboptimal.
 Scaled Agile recommends a minimum of 12 participants for all classes.
 This guidance is based on in person training.
 Given our experience with remote SAFe training over the past 5 months, slightly smaller classes are workable for online SAFe classes.
 So when choosing a provider you might like to ask about average class sizes.

 On the other hand, if you are worried about the provider you choose cancelling, do some research.
-There are plenty of solid providers in the market who very rarely cancel classes.
+How many classes does the provider have on offer in the region?
+Anecdotally we hear that the partners that are listing the most classes (what we call calendar flooding) are cancelling 9 out of 10 classes.
+There are plenty of solid providers in the market who very rarely cancel classes, however they probably list each type once a month or once a quarter depending on popularity.

 The provider isn’t the only factor you should consider.
 You should also give serious consideration to the specific individual instructor(s) that will be delivering the class.